dylesi/LindenmayerSystem/README.md

 ---

 ## Usage
-- When you start the program, use the dropdown menu to select a drawing and use the different buttons in the GUI to change how the drawing will look like!
+- When you start the program, use the dropdown menu to select a drawing
+- Use the sliders to manipulate the drawing
+- Use the color checkboxes to draw the image in different themes

 ## Installation